raghunath-1999/Raghunath.portfolio/README.md

 - Enhanced instruction, collaborating with faculty; designed assignments; led interactive discussions; guided students; conducted detailed grading; communicated effectively for clarity and improvement.

 **DATA SCIENCE R&D ENGINEER INTERN @ CCC INTELLIGENT SOLUTINS,CHICAGO (May 2023 - Aug 2023_)**
--Designed, developed and deployed production-level R&D models, with a focus on end-to-end AI pipelines.
+- Designed, developed and deployed production-level R&D models, with a focus on end-to-end AI pipelines.
--Demonstrated expertise in evaluating model performance using relevant metrics to enhance efficiency and business alignment.(Played a key role in the development of CCC's prominent product, Smart Estimate.)
+- Demonstrated expertise in evaluating model performance using relevant metrics to enhance efficiency and business alignment.(Played a key role in the development of CCC's prominent product, Smart Estimate.)
--Transformed monolithic models to a highly optimized micro-service architecture using Docker,and Airflow, resulting in increased efficiency(60 percent prediction time) and 3X scalability.(as container image)
+- Transformed monolithic models to a highly optimized micro-service architecture using Docker,and Airflow, resulting in increased efficiency(60 percent prediction time) and 3X scalability.(as container image)
--Achieved 26 percent performance boost instance segmentation of a model by utilizing computer vision techniques and integrating complementary models.
+- Achieved 26 percent performance boost instance segmentation of a model by utilizing computer vision techniques and integrating complementary models.

 **Data Science Consultant @ Shawhin Talebi Ventures LLC (_December 2020 - Present_)**
 - Conducted data collection, processing, and analysis for novel study evaluating the impact of over 300 biometrics variables on human performance in hyper-realistic, live-fire training scenarios